All Episodes

 You're off the hook.

-The economy is no longer your fault, and I'm really proud of our president for stepping up and uh assuming this responsibility all by himself.
+And I'm really proud of our president for stepping up and assuming this responsibility all by himself.

 Dream on, Dave.

-You know as well as I was talking about them repealing the twenty second amendment, restraining the president to two terms.
+I was talking about them repealing the 22nd Amendment, restraining the president to two terms.

-Well, I think we do need to give the President some credit for his plan to bring down unemployment.
+Well, I think we do need to give the president some credit for his plan to bring down unemployment.

 Because the way things are set up now, if somebody is discouraged, depressed, and gives up looking for work, they are no longer counted as unemployed.